NijatZeynalov/Federated-Learning-for-News-Categorization/README.md

 # Data Source

 The data used in this project is sourced from LocalDoc/news_azerbaijan_2.
-This dataset contains news articles from various Azerbaijani news agencies and is used to train and evaluate the news categorization models.

 # Configure the parameters: